LydiUX/Maths-Algorithms/README.md

 # Maths-Algorithms
- Some maths algorithms just for fun
+ Some maths and cs algorithms